Brown's RemoteApp service allows members of the Brown community to access applications virtually without having to fully install them on the computer.

 If you regularly use the same computer to connect to your RemoteApp sessions, you can add a direct connection from your operating system's Control Panel.

 - Open your Windows Control Panel, switch to Icon View, and open "Remote Apps and Desktop Connections."

-- At the left side of the Window, click "Set up a new connection with RemoteApp and Desktop Connections."
-(For Windows 8 users, this will read "Access Remote Apps and Desktops.")
+- At the left side of the Window, click "Access RemoteApp and desktops."

 - Fill in the address "https://remoteapp.brown.edu/RDWeb/Feed/webfeed.aspx" and click Next.

 - When you see the "Ready to set up the connection" dialog, click Next.